 “You are actively pursuing bringing every last American home — their remains, their artifacts, to their families,” he said.

-U.S. military work with the Vietnamese military on MIAs is rejuvenating a military-to-military, country-to-country defense relationship that is assuring the security of the United States, he said.
+U.S. military cooperation with the Vietnamese military on MIAs is revitalizing a military-to-military, country-to-country defense relationship that ensures the security of the United States, he said.

 Mr. Hegseth said the artifacts he turned over to the Vietnamese were supplied by the advocacy group Mission: POW-MIA.

-In September, Vietnamese President Luong Cuong, hosted the Monday meeting of U.S. and Vietnamese veterans in New York, where the cards and other artifacts from the Vietnam War were turned over to relatives.
+In September, Vietnamese President Luong Cuong hosted a meeting of U.S. and Vietnamese veterans in New York, where cards and other artifacts from the Vietnam War were handed over to relatives.

 In addition to Gen. Giang, Mr. Hegseth held consecutive meetings with To Lam, general secretary of the Communist Party of Vietnam Central Committee, and Mr. Cuong, the president.

-Later Monday, Mr. Hegseth traveled to Osan Air Base in South Korea and flew by helicopter to the demilitarized zone separating North and South Korea together with South Korean Defense Minister Ahn Gyu-back.
+Later Monday, Mr. Hegseth traveled to Osan Air Base in South Korea and flew by helicopter to the Demilitarized Zone separating North and South Korea, accompanied by South Korean Defense Minister Ahn Gyu-back.

-The DMZ is a heavily armed 160-mile zone stretching across the peninsula that remains a flashpoint for a potential conflict with North Korea.
+The DMZ is a heavily armed 160-mile zone stretching across the peninsula.
+It remains a flash point for a potential conflict with North Korea.

 • Bill Gertz can be reached at bgertz@washingtontimes.com.